16 Important Humanitarian Crises and Trends to Know in 2026

 Use and destruction of environmental controls

-Destroying environmental control systems is an age-old method for weakening an opponent in conflict — take the recent bombings of Gaza’s water and sewage treatment facilities by the Israeli army, or the Russian military’s (disputed) destruction of the Kakhovka Dam in southern Ukraine to cause widespread flooding.
+Destroying environmental control systems is an age-old method for weakening an opponent in conflict — take the bombings of Gaza’s water and sewage treatment facilities by the Israeli army, or the Russian military’s (disputed) destruction of the Kakhovka Dam in southern Ukraine to cause widespread flooding.

 Conflicts between global powers